refinedev/refine/documentation/blog/2021-10-25-mail-subscription-with-refine.md

 In this component:

-We used refine's [list](https://refine.dev/docs/examples/list/useSimpleList) and [table](https://refine.dev/docs/api-reference/core/hooks/useTable/) to show our subscribers and messages.
+We used Refine's [list](https://refine.dev/docs/examples/list/useSimpleList) and [table](https://refine.dev/docs/api-reference/core/hooks/useTable/) to show our subscribers and messages.

 Now let's see how our subscriber panel looks like: